 - Depths: 120 ft to 1,030 ft

-- Works on: Lowrance, Simrad, Raymarine, B&G, VesselView, iPhone, iPad, Android tablet, and PC.
+- Works on: Lowrance, Simrad, Raymarine, B&G, VesselView, iPhone, iPad, and Android tablet.
 Got a Garmin?
 Click here.
 (See: StrikeLines GPS Unit Compatibility Chart)

 - Resolution: High-resolution bottom hardness and ruggedness information.